-Chapter 21: A Man's Yearly Path - and the Analemma
+Chapter 21: A Man's Yearly Path, the Analemma - and the number 137

-Of course, unless Jim is aware of his own trochoidal motion (i.e. his continuously 'looping frame of reference"), he will be baffled and stupefied at star Vega's seemingly 'inexplicable' behavior: as Jim records (over a full year) the successive positions of star Vega on a fixed photographic plate (which, of course, will gyrate in the same manner as himself, i.e. around a trochoidal path), the annual motion of star Vega will appear to trace a peculiar geometric curve known as a 'prolate trochoid':
+Of course, unless Jim is aware of his own trochoidal motion (i.e. his 'ever-looping frame of reference"), he will be baffled at star Vega's seemingly inexplicable behavior: as Jim records (over a full year) the successive positions of star Vega on a fixed photographic plate (which, of course, will gyrate in the same manner as himself), the annual motion of star Vega will appear to trace a peculiar geometric curve known as a 'prolate trochoid':

 Our Jim then decides to monitor another star, then another - and then another.
-He finally realizes that ALL the stars in our sky exhibit trochoidal motions (or short retrograde periods)!
+He finally realizes that ALL the stars in our sky exhibit trochoidal motions and/or short retrograde periods!
 Jim, who just isn't ready to abandon his long-nurtured convictions, may then come up with all sorts of ad hoc theories to 'explain the unexplainable'.
-This was, in fact, precisely the case with Astronomer Royal James Bradley who famously monitored the star Draconis for extended periods of time and, having later noticed that ALL the stars actually exhibit similar annual trochoidal paths, went on to formulate an abstruse theory that he named "Stellar Aberration" - or "the Aberration of Light".
-But more about that later.
+This was, in fact, precisely the case with Astronomer Royal James Bradley who famously monitored the star Draconis for extended periods of time and, having later noticed that all the stars exhibit such 'looping' paths, went on to formulate an abstruse theory that he named "Stellar Aberration" - or "the Aberration of Light".
+But more about that in Chapter 22.

-The below image is from an astronomy website.
+The below image is from a 'mainstream' astronomy website.
 It shows that even our nearmost star, Proxima Centauri, is observed to proceed along a similar trochoidal path as Vega's (albeit a 'flatter' one, due to Proxima's different celestial latitude / viewing angle):

 We shall now proceed to show how this annual trochoidal motion (of any earthly observer) can account for other still unexplained, or dubiously interpreted celestial phenomena.
-Perhaps the most curious of them all is the observed annual motion of the Sun – as it traces an elongated “8”-shaped pattern in our skies.
-This geometric pattern traced by the Sun is known as the “Analemma”.
+Perhaps the most curious of them all is the observed annual motion of the Sun, as it traces an elongated “8”-shaped pattern in our skies.
+This geometric pattern traced by the Sun's yearly motion is known as the “analemma”.

-Any patient photographer can empirically verify the existence of the Analemma by setting up a tripod and snapping pictures of the Sun at noon (say, every ten days or so) for a full year.
-What will be obtained is a vertically-elongated “8”-shaped curve (wider at the lower end) well-known to astronomers.
-In the past, the Analemma used to be printed on the pretty globes adorning people's living rooms.
+Any patient photographer can empirically verify the existence of the analemma by setting up a tripod and snapping pictures of the Sun at noon (say, every ten days or so) for a full year.
+What will be obtained is an elongated “8”-shaped curve (wider at the lower end) well-known to astronomers.
+In the past, the analemma used to be printed on the pretty globes adorning people's living rooms.
 For some reason though, this is no longer the case.

-Everyone has heard of the proverbial broken clock “which will nonetheless show the correct time twice a day”.
+Everyone has heard of the proverbial "broken clock which will nonetheless show the correct time twice a day”.
 However, not everyone knows that our earthly clocks are, strictly speaking, almost never on time.
 In fact, our clocks only agree with the Sun’s midday zenith 4 times a year.
-The remaining part of the year, our clocks will drunkenly be slipping in-and-out of sync with the Sun by as many as +16 minutes or -14 minutes, depending on the season / time of year!
+For the remaining part of the year, our clocks will 'drunkenly' be slipping in-and-out of sync with the Sun by as many as +16.5 minutes or -14 minutes, depending on the season / time of year.

-What exactly causes this curious analemma phenomenon?
-Of course, the vertical component (December-June) of the analemma is due to the Sun’s shifting elevation between winter and summer (23.5°X 2 = 47°) caused by Earth's 23.4°-degree axial tilt - so no mystery there.
+What exactly causes this wondrous analemma phenomenon?
+Of course, the vertical component (December-June) of the analemma is due to the Sun’s shifting elevation between winter and summer (23.5°X 2 = 47°) caused by Earth's 23.5°-degree axial tilt - so no mystery there.

-On the other hand, the lateral component of the analemma (i.e. the alternating East/West drift of the Sun) has not, to this day, been adequately explained in any satisfactory manner.
-As Keplerian theory has it, it is caused by Earth "accelerating or decelerating around its slightly elliptical orbit”(*).
-This, we are told, would account for the Sun’s zenith to oscillate in our skies by more than 30 minutes.
+On the other hand, the lateral component of the analemma (i.e. the alternating east/west drift of the Sun) has not, to this day, been adequately explained in any satisfactory manner.
+As current theory has it, it is caused by Earth's elliptical orbit and its variable velocity around the same*.
+This, we are told, would account for the Sun’s zenith to oscillate in our skies by more than half-an-hour.
 What sort of magical forces would cause Earth to speed up and slow down?
 And why would its orbit be elliptical?
-Here on Earth, there is simply no such physical phenomenon to be observed in nature.
-Yet, this has somehow been accepted as a scientific fact in absence of any experimental corroboration.
+Here on Earth, there are no similar phenomena to be observed in nature.
+Yet, this has somehow been accepted as scientific fact - in absence of any experimental corroboration.

-Another curious aspect of the Analemma is its highly asymmetric 8-shape (thinner at the top and thicker at the bottom).
-Now, what could possibly cause this uneven 'distribution' of the Sun's annual East-West oscillation?
+Indeed, the most curious aspect of the analemma is its highly asymmetric 8-shape (thinner at the top and thicker at the bottom).
+Now, what could possibly cause this uneven distribution of the Sun's annual East-West oscillation?
 Various theories have been advanced - yet none have definitively settled the question.
 However, as we consider a "Man's Yearly Path" (see above), we see that the trochoidal motion of an earthly observer (over a full year) has a lateral displacement ratio of 3:1.
 And in fact, the asymmetry of the Analemma also exhibits a similar 3:1 ratio; I trust that my below comparative diagram should instantly clarify this matter.
 (Also, the reader may now recall the 3:1 ratio of the Moon's trochoidal apsidal precession - as illustrated in Chapter 13).

 So let’s see: if our clocks, in the course of the year, can be “ahead” by about 16.5min and “behind” by about 14min, the total East-West offset of the Sun in relation to the true zenith would thus amount to 30.5 minutes.
 Now, how then can we possibly accurately measure time and calibrate our clocks (which, of course, tick at constant speed) with the solar motion if our celestial timekeeper (the Sun) keeps “accelerating and decelerating”?
 Well, we simply can't.